Talent Acquisition Metrics

 - Metric use: Expose gaps in the recruiting process that may cause a loss of quality to the candidates experience.
 Understand how to improve the recruiting process and itterate on feedback.

 - Metric definition: The attractiveness of our organization’s employment value proposition

 - Measurement: Labor market perceptions of our brand are measured through channel ratings (ie Glassdoor, Blind etc) & Quality/Volume of Internal Applicants

-- Metric Use: The purpose of this metric is to assess the internal and external perception of the employment opportunity, as well as determine the impact of marketing or other external distribution of information about Sourcegraph.
+- Metric use: Assess the internal/external perception of the employment opportunity and determine the impact of marketing or other external distribution of information about Sourcegraph

 For questions regarding Recruiting Metrics and reports please e-mail Recruiting@sourcegraph.com